heavy-duty/platform/apps/DRILL.INSTALLATION.md

 vercel deploy --prod dist/apps/drill-gateway
 ```

 **NOTE**: Remember, you need to replace the data with your own values as we did before.
-You should have something like this (we will change the Web Client URL later, so you can use somenthing like _http://localhost:4200_ for now):
+You should have something like this (we will change the Web Client URL later, so you can use something like _http://localhost:4200_ for now):

 ```text
 PROGRAM_ID=DR1LL87tP9uZqPXTxGDVrVE53zrLTBei3YLKrx4ihYh1